zastavnitskiy/remote-crud/README.md

 To save some time, I only wrote tests for API; and added a few test examples for App to demonstrate testing of a React component.

 ## Other considerations

+### Typescript and CSS Modules

+This project is implemented using Typescript over Javascript and CSS Modueles over standart CSS.

+Typescript allows to catch and prevent multiple classes of runtime errors, and improves codebase quality in the long run.

+CSS Modules is one of the simplest CSS-in-js solutions.
+By using scoped CSS classes by default, we reduce the complexity of codebase and, again, increase quality in the long run.

 ### Backend mock